Chapter 7 Bankruptcy Attorney in Orange

 When you prepare for a Chapter 7 case with us, it is helpful to:

-- Collect recent pay stubs, tax returns, and bank statements.
+- Gather financial documents such as recent pay stubs, tax returns, and bank statements.

-- Identify your property, including vehicles, real estate, and savings.
+- List your property clearly, including vehicles, real estate, bank accounts, retirement accounts, and other assets.

-- Avoid new debt or unusual transfers without talking with our attorney first.
+- Avoid unusual transactions such as new loans, large gifts, or transfers of property without talking with our attorney first.

 After filing, the court generally schedules a meeting of creditors, sometimes called a 341 meeting.
 This is usually a short session where the trustee asks you questions under oath about the information in your paperwork.
 We prepare you for this meeting, attend with you, and make sure you know what to expect.
 In many straightforward cases, creditors do not appear, although they are allowed to.